 They almost have the same toppings.
 Both lo mein and chow mein include vegetables and some protein-rich food such as chicken, shrimp, and beef.
 The main ingredient of the sauce is light and dark soy sauce, oyster sauce.

 Both lo mein and chow mein use Chinese egg noodles.
-Although you will notice that the textures of the noodles are different, both dishes actually use the same kind of noodles.
+Although the textures of the noodles are different, both dishes actually use the same kind of noodles, the very noodle kinds often appearing in ramen bowls.
 I will explain why their texture is different in the next section.

 Lo Mein And Chow Mein: What Are The Differences?